-NOTE: Late Term Registration will be the first week of the term SCHEDULE IS SUBJECT TO CHANGE WITHOUT NOTICE
+\NOTE: Late Registration will be the first week of the term.
+Schedule is subject to change without notice.

-AVIATION MAINTENANCE TECHNOLOGY (AMT 65)
+AVIATION MAINTENANCE TECHNOLOGY (AMT 65) 2024 - 2025 SCHEDULE

-ADD/DROP PERIODS END: First day of class.
+ADD/DROP PERIOD ENDS: The first day of class.
 Withdrawal fees will apply.
+Schedule is subject to change without notice.